aaronhan223/Monotonic-Neural-Nets/MonotonicFairness/README.md

 # MonotonicFairness
-Supporting code for "Avoiding Resentment Via Monotonic Fairness"
+Supporting code for "Avoiding Resentment Via Monotonic Fairness."

+We have modified this from the following repository: https://github.com/throwaway20190523/MonotonicFairness.
+We only use this to recreate simulations and add baselines to our model.

 # UPDATED for simulated data